codurance/site/_posts/2017-10-27-conventional-interfaces.md

 Now that we have seen how different computations can be shaped similarly by using the same set of combinators composed in different ways let's expand on the signal processing metaphor.

 As mentioned in SICP, the key to organizing programs so as to more clearly reflect the signal-flow structure is to concentrate on the "signals" that flow from one stage in the process to the next.
-SCIP uses Lisp, where everything is a list, therefore the signal processing metaphor fits very nicely with list.
+SCIP uses Lisp, where everything is a list, therefore the signal processing metaphor fits very nicely with lists.
 If we move away from Lisp and to Haskell for example, the metaphor may not be as evident, but as we just showed it is equally applicable.
-Haskell abstract the different combinators from concrete data structure in most cases using typeclasses(link to typeclasses), let's break down a few of them.
+In most of the cases, Haskell abstracts the different combinators from the concrete data structure using [type classes](https://en.wikipedia.org/wiki/Type_class), let's break down a few of them.

 * Enumerate generates the signals that initiate the computation.
-Haskell names the concept of enumeration unfolding and provides the `Data.Unfoldable` typeclass.
+Haskell names the concept of enumeration unfolding and provides the `Data.Unfoldable` type class.
 As explained previously enumerating or unfolding the leaves of a tree or the integers in a given range for the Fibonacci function.
-Haskell also provides lists comprehension(link to documentation) as a way to generate list of values.
+Haskell also provides [list-comprehension](https://en.wikipedia.org/wiki/List_comprehension) as a way to generate lists of values.

 * Filter discards unwanted signals by only keeping the ones that satisfy a given predicate.
-As far as I know there is not a concrete typeclass in Haskell that abstracts the concept of a filterable data structure from the concrete implementation.
+As far as I know, there is not a concrete type class in Haskell that abstracts the concept of a filterable data structure from the concrete implementation.
 However, there is a filter combinator defined in each of them, e.g. `List`, `Map`, `Set`, `Seq`.

 * Map converts each signal to a different type.
 Haskell defines the concept of data structures that can be mapped in the typeclass`Data.Functor`.
-In Haskell the `map` function is called `fmap` because it is consider as a function that maps functions, hence the f prepended to map.
+In Haskell the `map` function is called `fmap` because it is considered as a function that maps functions, hence the f prepending map.

 * FlatMap nests signals so that we can use each of them and do some extra computation based on their values.
-For the flatMap combinator, known as bind in Haskell, there is the typeclass `Control.Monad`.
+For the flatMap combinator, known as bind in Haskell, there is the type class `Control.Monad`.

 * Zip joins two sequences of signals as a sequence of pairs.
-As far as I know there is not a concrete typeclass in Haskell that abstract the concept of a zippable data structure from the concrete implementation.
+As far as I know, there is not a concrete type class in Haskell that abstract the concept of a zippable data structure from the concrete implementation.
 However, it is defined in some of the most usual ones, such as List or Seq.

 * Fold combines the signals to create a summary value.
-In the case of data structures that can be folded Haskell defines the typeclass `Data.Foldable`.
+In the case of data structures that can be folded Haskell defines the type class `Data.Foldable`.

 As you may know, Haskell is based on Category Theory, the most abstract branch of mathematics.
-What that means is that the metaphor is not restricted to lists, we can abstract even more moving away from concrete data structures as long as they follow the high level structures defined in Category Theory.
+What that means is that the metaphor is not restricted to lists, we can abstract even more moving away from concrete data structures as long as they follow the high-level structures defined in Category Theory.
 We would need a few more blog posts, better say a few books, to explain this in detail, but as a simple example consider the Functor abstraction, which is an abstraction for data structures whose contents can be mapped.

-We could also look a it from a different perspective considering that everything is a sequence, where list is the most generic one, e.g:
+We could also look at it from a different perspective considering that everything is a sequence, list being the most generic one, e.g:

-* `Map` can be thought as a sequence generators, e.g. It can generate a sequences with its keys, with its values or it can pair them together as a sequence of pairs where each element is composed by key and the value.
+* The `Map` data structure can be thought of as a generator of sequences, e.g. It can generate sequences with its keys, with its values or it can pair them together as a sequence of pairs where each element is composed of a key and a value.
-* `Maybe`, also know as `Option`, could be considered a sequence that can contain zero or one signals.
+* `Maybe`, also know as `Option`, could be considered as a sequence that can contain zero or one signal.
 * `Either` as a sequence that contains a single signal which can be of one of two possible types.
 * Tuples in general and pairs `(,)` in particular could be considered as a sequence that contains exactly two signals.

 Different sequences have different constraints, structures and semantics, but they are equally valid from the combinators point of view.
-This is because the concrete sequences are just concrete examples of abstract mathematical structures.
+The concrete sequences are just concrete examples of abstract mathematical structures.

 ## Conclusion